To book Paddy McGuinness please contact your JLA Agent.

-Paddy McGuinness is best known as one half of Max and Paddy, the incompetent doormen from Peter Kay’s Phoenix Nights, and more recently as the host of ITV dating show Take Me Out.
+Paddy McGuinness first rose to prominence as one half of Max and Paddy, the incompetent doormen from Peter Kay’s Phoenix Nights.
+He’s gone on to be one of the biggest entertainment presenters in the country, hosting the hit ITV dating show Take Me Out, and Top Gear.